De Mulieribus Claris

 De Mulieribus Claris or De Claris Mulieribus (Latin for "Concerning Famous Women") is a collection of biographies of historical and mythological women by the Florentine author Giovanni Boccaccio, composed in Latin prose in 1361–1362.
-It is notable as the first collection devoted exclusively to biographies of women in post-ancient Western literature.
+It is the first collection devoted exclusively to biographies of women in post-ancient Western literature.
 At the same time as he was writing On Famous Women, Boccaccio also compiled a collection of biographies of famous men, De Casibus Virorum Illustrium (On the Fates of Famous Men).